phamhongviet/phamhongviet.github.io/cv.md

 ## Introduction

-I am a dedicated and professional DevOps Engineer based in Ho Chi Minh City, specializing in large-scale web applications.
-With extensive experience in modernizing systems, enhancing infrastructure security, and optimizing application performance, I have a proven track record of helping businesses deliver high-quality services to their customers.
-My expertise spans across various tools and technologies, including Ansible, Terraform, Kubernetes, and cloud platforms like AWS and Azure.
-I ensure that sites remain highly secure, cost-effective, and efficient.
-I am passionate about automating tasks, improving system reliability, and driving efficiency in IT operations.
-I am committed to contributing to companies that bring significant value to the world.
+I am a seasoned DevOps Engineer and Infrastructure Architect based in Ho Chi Minh City, with over 9 years of experience in building and scaling enterprise-grade web applications.
+At GuardRails and Timo Digital Banking, I've led critical infrastructure modernization initiatives that significantly enhanced system reliability, security, and performance.
+My expertise encompasses the complete DevOps lifecycle, from infrastructure automation with Ansible and Terraform to container orchestration with Kubernetes and cloud architecture on AWS and Azure.
+I excel in optimizing cloud costs, implementing robust monitoring solutions, and establishing secure CI/CD pipelines.
+As a team leader, I've successfully built and mentored DevOps teams while driving the adoption of Infrastructure as Code practices and security first methodologies.
+I am particularly passionate about solving complex scalability challenges and implementing DevSecOps practices that enable organizations to deliver value rapidly and securely.

 ## Highlighted Skills

+- Leverage agentic AI coding assistants to enhance development productivity (Cursor, VSCodium + RooCode).
 - Analyze system and application performance and behavior to help making decisions.
 - Automate infrastructure tasks at large scale using wide variety of tools and programming languages including Ansible, Terraform, Bash, Python, Jenkins, Kubernetes, etc.
 - Manage Linux servers.
 Deep understanding of GNU/Linux.
 Have been using ArchLinux at home and work as my daily driver since 2010.